ThomasLamprecht/openOS/README.md

 This is a project from Thomas Lamprecht.
-It has been initiated as a research project for his mature exame.
-Which will be made at the "Gewerbe Oberschule Bruneck"
+It has been initiated in December 2011 as a research project for his mature exame.
+Which will be made at the "Gewerbe Oberschule Bruneck" (Technical Highschool Bruneck)

 # Releases